easbar/fast_paths/README.md

 let fast_graph = fast_paths::load_from_disk("fast_graph.fp");
 ```

+`fast_paths` is completely deterministic, so if you create a contraction hierarchy from the same input, you'll always get exactly the same serialized output.

 ### Preparing the graph after changes

 The graph preparation can be done much faster using a fixed node ordering, which is just a permutation of node ids.
 This can be done like this: